-The centrality of the kinship in the society of Arabia even after the formation of the Saudi kingdom in 1932, recalls the theoretical debate of David Murray Schneider observes that some scholars see kinship system as socially constructed models of reality, emphasizing the social over the biological significance of kinship and others argue that the socio-cultural relationship are added to the biological relationship which are recognized and valued and which are, therefore, themselves socio-cultural.
-In this debate, Schneider defines kinship as the relations that arise out of the processes of human sexual reproduction.
-According to him, any study of kinship should be based on the assumption that "Blood Is Thicker Than Water", and "without this assumption much that has been written about kinship simply does not make sense."
-This statement of "blood is thicker than water" overlaps the Arab proverb: al-damm ma bisir may (the blood cannot be water).
-Although Schneider recognizes that "economics, politics, and religion can serve as idioms expressing certain social condition", he emphasizes that "they rarely serve as the all purpose idiom that kinship is said to provide."
-For understanding and reconstructing the development of the social arrangements and conditions where the kinship plays dominant role, Schneider advices researchers to look for "the rules of who could copulate with whom, who had rights over whom, who had social bonds with whom."
-Despite the fact that social reproduction exists in every form of social life, he repeats his idea that biological kinship plays a dominant role to determining the social order in the kin-based society, stating that: "‘Robbed of its grounding in biology, kinship is nothing."
+The centrality of kinship to society in Arabia, even after the establishment of the Saudi kingdom in 1932, recalls the point Schneider makes that some scholars see kinship systems as socially constructed models of reality, emphasizing the social over the biological significance of kinship, while others argue that socio-cultural relationships combine with biological relationships that are recognized and valued and which are, therefore, in themselves socio-cultural.
+Schneider defines kinship as relations that arise out of human sexual reproduction.
+According to him, any study of kinship should be based on the assumption that ‘blood is thicker than water’, and that ‘without this assumption much that has been written about kinship simply does not make sense’.
+‘Blood is thicker than water’ corresponds to the vernacular Arab proverb: al-damm ma bisīr may (‘blood cannot become water’).
+Although Schneider recognizes that ‘economics, politics, and religion can serve as idioms expressing certain social conditions’, he emphasizes that ‘they rarely serve as the all-purpose idiom that kinship is said to provide’.
+In order to understand the development of social relations and conditions where kinship plays the dominant role, Schneider advises researchers to look for ‘the rules of who could copulate with whom, who had rights over whom, who had social bonds with whom’.
+Despite the fact that reproduction exists in every form of social life, he stresses that biological kinship plays a dominant role in determining the social order in a kin-based society, stating: ‘Robbed of its grounding in biology, kinship is nothing’.